Care Management Strategy

 Strategy Development

-Build a Digital Solution
+Digital Solution

 Based on the associate interviews, my team determined six themes to explore in the co-design sessions.
 We aimed to better understand members' experiences in each theme and how we might our client could improve in those areas.